harumuki/thorsten-hans.com/_posts/2020-05-26-5-types-of-zsh-aliases-you-should-use.md

 All your aliases are defined in `~/.zshrc`.
 ZSH loads the configuration file during startup.
 However, you can always force to reload your configuration file use `source ~/.zshrc`.

-This article will teach you how to create and use these four types of aliases:
+This article will teach you how to create and use these five types of aliases:

 - [Simple Aliases](#simple-aliases)
 - [Suffix Aliases](#suffix-aliases)